sketchplugins/plugin-directory/README.md

 - [Clear Export Options](https://github.com/emrerussia/sketch-clear-export-options), by Emre C. Coskun (EMRECC): Clear export options for all elements on all pages in a Sketch file.
 - [Click Dummy](https://github.com/raureif/sketch-click-dummy), by Raureif: Export simple HTML click dummies to prototype interactivity.
 Just draw rectangles to create links between artboards.
 - [Clipboard Fill](https://github.com/scottsavarie/clipboard-fill), by Scott Savarie: Sketch plugin to paste an image from your clipboard as the fill for any shape
-- [Clipboard to Tilled Fill](https://github.com/midiway/Clipboard2TilledFill), by midiway: Allows you to copy a image file from Finder (PNG, JPG) and set it as tilled fill of selected shape(s).
 - [Cloudinary Plugin](https://github.com/cloudinary-devs/cloudinary-sketch-plugin), by Maya Shavin: Cloudinary plugin for Sketch projects
 - [Color Contrast Analyser](https://github.com/getflourish/sketch-color-contrast-analyser), by Florian Schulz: A Sketch plugin that calculates the color contrast of two selected layers and evaluates it against the WCAG2.0.
 - [Color Copier](https://github.com/mfouquet/color-copier), by Michael Fouquet: Sketch Plugin to quickly copy color RGB/HEX values.